Developer(s) – Sucker Punch Studios

 Originality – 7/10

-Overall, InFamous: First Light is a decent add-on to what it is still my pick as the greatest game of 2014 so far.
+Overall, InFamous: First Light is a decent add-on to what is still my pick as the greatest game of 2014; InFamous: Second Son.
 Though it lasts a pretty short amount of time, what time players will spend on it will be enjoyed, and replay value will be had on top of that.